dylanHanger/snakes/README.md

 - Food decay mechanic (when enabled)
   - Although you should be aware of multiple food items, as well as no-decay food

-## Why Go?

-I wanted to learn Go, and the multi-threaded nature of Snakes! made it a perfect place to start.

-In addition to that, the original Rust code was way too complicated, since I made it while still learning both Rust and Bevy.
-Porting to Go gave me the opportunity to clean up the architecture and turn Snakes! into a much more thought out framework.
-You can expect to see some very cool things in the future!

 ## License

 [MIT License](LICENSE)